mirko-bianco/FidoLib/FidoCore.md

 ##### Connectivity

 Fido library enables the connection to databases through implementations of the `IStatementExecutor` interface.
-In FidoCore the FireDAC implementation is already available through the classes `TFireDacStatementExecutor` and `TFireDacConnections`.
+In FidoFireDac the FireDAC implementation is already available through the classes `TFireDacStatementExecutor` and `TFireDacConnections`.

+Ado and ZeosDB implementation are also available from the FidoAdo and FidoZeos packages.

 The virtual database clients will use the `IStatementExecutor` internally to reach the database.
 All of this is possible when registering the classes into the DI container (I said DI container, not global container...).